tanyagwaze/tanyagwaze/README.md

 ## 🚀 About Me
-Hello my name is Tanyaradzwa Gwaze, currently a sophomore computer scientist at the University of Houston, expected to gradute May 2027.
+Hello my name is Tanyaradzwa Gwaze, currently a junior computer scientist at the University of Houston, expected to gradute May 2027.
 I started coding as a senior in highschool and have not stopped since !
 My dream job in tech is to become an systems engineer for NASA and help go to the moon !

 💻 Experience:
 -